grayp352/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my 8 Week Transformation"
 ---

-I'm glad you are here.
-I plan to talk about ...
+In this blog, I will be documenting my weightloss journey over the next 8 weeks.
+I will be keeping track of my workload and diet over these coming weeks.